 Do you prefer a real tree or an artificial one?
-The elves at Popular Pittsburgh have both and wanted to pass along some of the pros and cons of each one for you to consider before you start to decorate for the holidays.
+The elves at Popular Pittsburgh use both and wish to help make your choice easier.

 - Real trees are the genuine article and are traditional.

 - They smell better than a plastic tree, bringing that fresh, holiday aroma to your home day after day.

 - Each tree has its own personality, making your Christmas tree different every year even if you put on the same ornaments from year to year.

 - It’s more fun to cut down a real tree than to head to the attic and haul out a box.

 - Real trees are inconvenient.
 You can’t just pull one out of a box that is stashed in the garage.
 You have to go buy one, and the cost accumulates each year that you buy one.
 After a few years, an artificial tree may save you money.